 Most of us like to think we’re open-minded.
-Sure, we have personal beliefs, but when presented with evidence that supports opposing views, we’re willing to reconsider them… Right?
-Not quite.
-In fact, changing our minds is a complicated process.
+Sure, we have personal beliefs, but when presented with evidence that supports opposing views, we’re willing to reevaluate those beliefs from a critical approach … Right?
+You may be surprised to learn that the human brain is not quite so quick to reconsider what it already knows.
+In fact, with 13 types of bias in the workplace, changing our minds can be a very complicated process.

 It turns out that our desire to confirm that we’re correct is stronger than our desire to change our mind when we get more information: A voter will pay more attention to supportive headlines of their favorite candidate than criticisms.
 A football fan might complain about almost any call the ref makes against their team.
 And if someone worries a friend is annoyed with them, they’ll be quick to interpret a delayed text response or unanswered call as “proof.”

 This tendency to notice and favor information that confirms existing points of view isn’t an individual shortcoming.
-It’s an innate cognitive shortcut known as “confirmation bias,” and it skews our professional behaviors just as much as our personal ones—from hiring to building products to shaping organizational values.
+It’s an innate cognitive shortcut known as “confirmation bias,” and it skews our professional behaviors just as much as our personal ones — from hiring to building products, and even to shaping organizational values.

 The good news?
 By understanding the influence of confirmation bias on the workplace and how to minimize its impact, you can improve your decision-making and create a more inclusive company culture.